-- 4.1 The Government and the BCMA will continue the Benefits Committee which provides oversight of the Benefit Plans and the administration of them. - 4.2 The Benefits Committee will be composed of up to three members appointed by the BCMA and up to three members appointed by the Government, and will be co-chaired by one member chosen by the BCMA appointees and one member chosen by the Government appointees. - 4.3 The Benefits Committee must meet a minimum of two times per year, unless the members of the Benefits Committee agree to additional meetings or the Physician Services Committee directs additional meetings, in which case the Benefits Committee must hold such additional meetings. - 4.4 The terms of reference of the Benefits Committee will include: - (a) providing general oversight of the Benefit Plans within the available funding, consistent with the terms of this Agreement and the 2012 Benefits Administration Agreement; - (b) determining when there is a surplus in funding for any of the Benefit Plans and allocating any such surplus in accordance with this Agreement; - (c) identifying and making changes to the specific terms, conditions, rules, eligibility criteria and benefits associated with each of the Benefit Plans, except the PHP, to maximize the benefits realized within the budget for each Benefit Plan; and - (d) discovering whether or not physicians who are compensated by Salary Agreements are entitled to make any contribution to an RRSP and, if so, considering whether to provide a partial CPRSP benefit to such physicians. - 4.5 The Benefits Committee will make decisions by consensus decision. - 4.6 If the Benefits Committee cannot reach a consensus decision on any matter that it is required to determine pursuant to sections 4.4(a) or (b), the Government and/or the BCMA may make recommendations to the Adjudication Committee regarding such matter and the
+4.1 The Government and the Doctors of BC will continue the Benefits Committee which provides oversight of the Benefit Plans and the administration of them.

+4.2 The Benefits Committee will be composed of up to three members appointed by the Doctors of BC and up to three members appointed by the Government, and will be co-chaired by one member chosen by the Doctors of BC appointees and one member chosen by the Government appointees.

+4.3 The Benefits Committee must meet a minimum of two times per year, unless the members of the Benefits Committee agree to additional meetings or the Physician Services Committee directs additional meetings, in which case the Benefits Committee must hold such additional meetings.

+4.4 The terms of reference of the Benefits Committee will include:

+- (a) providing general oversight of the Benefit Plans within the available funding, consistent with the terms of this Agreement and the 2014 Benefits Administration Agreement; - (b) determining when there is a surplus in funding for any of the Benefit Plans and allocating any such surplus in accordance with this Agreement; - (c) identifying and making changes to the specific terms, conditions, rules, eligibility criteria and benefits associated with each of the Benefit Plans, except the PHP, to maximize the benefits realized within the budget for each Benefit Plan; and

+(d) discovering whether or not physicians who are compensated by Salary Agreements are entitled to make any contribution to an RRSP and, if so, considering whether to provide a partial CPRSP benefit to such physicians.

+4.5 Benefits Committee will make decisions by consensus decision.

-Adjudication Committee will determine the matter.
-If the Benefits Committee cannot reach a consensus decision on any matter that it is required to determine pursuant to section 4.4(c) or section 4.4(d), the Government and/or the BCMA may refer the matter to the Physician Services Committee and the Physician Services Committee will attempt to resolve the matter, failing which there will be no change to the Benefit Plan(s) in issue.
+4.6 If the Benefits Committee cannot reach a consensus decision on any matter that it is required to determine pursuant to sections 4.4(a) or (b), the Government and/or the Doctors of BC may make recommendations to the Adjudicator regarding such matter.
+If the Government or the Doctors of BC initially refers the matter to the Adjudicator, the opposing party may, at their election and within 10 days of the receipt of the notice advise that it wishes to have the matter referred to the Adjudication Committee instead of an Adjudicator, and in such case the matter will be dealt with by the Adjudication Committee.
+The Adjudicator or the Adjudication Committee, as the case may be, shall then determine the matter.
+If the Benefits Committee cannot reach a consensus decision on any matter that it is required to determine pursuant to section 4.4(c) or section 4.4(d), the Government and/or the Doctors of BC may refer the matter to the Physician Services Committee and the Physician Services Committee will attempt to resolve the matter, failing which there will be no change to the Benefit Plan(s) in issue.

-- 4.7 On an annual basis, the Benefits Committee will develop a work plan, ensure that evaluations to measure outcomes are an integral part of the work plan, and report to the Physician Services Committee in the manner outlined in section 6.3(a) of the 2012 Physician Master Agreement. - 4.8 The Benefits Committee must follow any communication protocol developed by the Physician Services Committee, and in any event must ensure that the co-chairs of the Benefits Committee pre-approve any communication about the business and/or decisions of the Benefits Committee.
+4.7 On an annual basis, the Benefits Committee will develop a work plan, ensure that evaluations to measure outcomes are an integral part of the work plan, and report to the Physician Services Committee in the manner outlined in section 6.3(a) of the 2014 Physician Master Agreement.

+4.8 The Benefits Committee must follow any communication protocol developed by the Physician Services Committee, and in any event must ensure that the co-chairs of the Benefits Committee pre-approve any communication about the business and/or decisions of the Benefits Committee.